ABOUT HARPER POLLING

 She gained experience at the DC-based public opinion research firm Public Opinion Strategies, and studied the principles and methods of public policy analysis from prominent policymakers as a Summer Institute Scholar at the American Enterprise Institute.

-Originally from Towson, MD, Victoria now lives in Central PA.
-She is a 2016 graduate of the Anne B. Anstine Excellence in Public Service Series and is a member of the Cumberland County Council of Republican Women and Junior League of York.
-She graduated magna cum laude, Phi Beta Kappa from Washington and Lee University with a Bachelor of Arts degree in Political Science and Mathematics and is active in the University’s Keystone Alumni Chapter.
+Originally from Towson, MD, Victoria now lives in York, PA with her husband, Chris.
+She is a 2016 graduate of the Anne B. Anstine Excellence in Public Service Series, a professional leadership program designed to train women to be more effective leaders in government, business, and the community.
+She is a member of the Junior League of York.
+She graduated magna cum laude, Phi Beta Kappa from Washington and Lee University with a Bachelor of Arts degree in Political Science and Mathematics and is President of the University’s Keystone Alumni Chapter.

 Harper Polling tailors our services to the individual survey research needs of each client.
 This involves: